jhanke00/nextjs-product-site/docs/infrastructure/prisma/prisma-instructions.md

 },
 ```

-After the you can run the command `pnpm prisma db seed` to populate the database.
+After the you can run the command `pnpm prisma db seed` to populate the database with the small mock data.
+To seed the data, I used a _utility function_ to convert `uuid` to `ObjectId` in **id** fields.